Daniel-KM/Omeka-S-module-Log/README.md

 Installation
 ------------

-The module uses an external library, [webui-popover], so use the release zip to install it, or use and init the source.

 This module requires the module [Common], that should be installed first.

 See general end user documentation for [installing a module].

 * From the zip

-Download the last release [Log.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [Log.zip] from the list of releases and uncompress it in the `modules` directory.

 * From the source and for development